-iWelcome is an international leader in virtual identity and access management products, and owes its success in part to investment fund Newion through the Seed Capital scheme.
+iWelcome is an international leader in virtual identity and access management products, and owes its success in part to investment fund Newion through the Seed capital scheme.

 iWelcome enables companies to regulate access by staff and clients to their IT systems and online services.
-‘Providing user-friendly, safe and manageable access at low cost can be a complex challenge for large companies and government departments,’ De Vreeze explains.
+‘Providing user-friendly, safe and manageable access at a low cost can be a complex challenge for large companies and government departments,’ De Vreeze explains.
 ‘The information may also be privacy-sensitive.
 So in addition to providing access, we ensure that the environment is safe.’

 Still, it’s a fine line – especially when clients have access to a platform.
 ‘Systems often store a lot of valuable data.
 Managing that efficiently enables companies to improve their services to clients.
 At the same time, privacy must be guaranteed completely.
 With our technology we deliver both.’